Broadcom says EU antitrust order will not impact business, will challenge it

-BRUSSELS (Reuters) - U.S. chipmaker Broadcom (AVGO.O) said on Wednesday that an EU antitrust order to halt certain business deals with six TV and modem makers will not have a material impact on its business and it will challenge the EU move in court.
+BRUSSELS, Oct 16 (Reuters) - U.S. chipmaker Broadcom said on Wednesday that an EU antitrust order to halt certain business deals with six TV and modem makers will not have a material impact on its business and it will challenge the EU move in court.

 The European Commission earlier on Wednesday issued the order, the first issued against a company in 18 years, saying certain provisions in the deals could cause serious and irreparable harm to competition.